From clear waters to your counter

 Whether they’re creating menus for restaurants or supermarket shelves, chefs around the world enjoy serving Norwegian salmon.
 Ensure that you’re offering them the best selection by reading our top tips.

-1. For a neat finish, use long knife strokes with minimal cuts when you fillet the Fjord Trout.
+For a neat finish, use long knife strokes with minimal cuts when you fillet the salmon.

-2. Use our selling tips below.
-While the Fjord Trout lends itself to a vibrant display, our tips could help to attract more customers to your counter.
+Use our selling tips below.
+While our Atlantic salmon lends itself to a vibrant display, our tips could help to attract more customers to your counter.

-3. Offer a choice of cuts—the whole Fjord Trout, fillets, steaks, cubes or minced.
-You could also offer added value products, such as smoked Fjord Trout.
+Offer a choice of cuts - the whole salmon, fillets, steaks, cubes or minced.
+You could also offer added value products, such as smoked salmon.
 Find out more about the fillets and cuts you can make here.